If you’ve been following me for any length of time, you know I love to trade based on patterns.

 StocksToTrade has screeners built right into the platform to help you find my favorite chart patterns — including the bull flag.

-What’s a screener?
+What’s a stock screener?
 It’s when you set the charting software to show only stocks that meet your specified criteria.
 The problem with doing it yourself is that most charting software is simply not set up to screen specific trading patterns.

 Enter the totally badass trading platform for serious players: StocksToTrade.
 OK, enough bragging.
 Go check it out.